edawson/rkmh2/README.md

 - [ ] further speed improvements, new hashing algos, and more parallelization
 - [ ] automated tests (in the works) and a cleaner repository.

+The rkmh2 filter command is roughly 15% faster than the original rkmh filter version and at least 30% more memory efficient on the AllPave-1088 test dataset (2015 Macbook Pro 13 inch, Core i5 2.9Ghz, 2 CPUs/4 threads, 8GB of RAM).

 ## filter : select/filter reads matching a set of sequences
 Currently only one command is supported: `rkmh2 filter`